 \section{Introduction}

-Reinforcement Learning (RL) is a machine learning paradigm where an agent learns to make decisions by interacting with an environment~\cite{sutton2018reinforcement}.
+Reinforcement Learning (RL) is a machine learning paradigm where an agent learns to make decisions by interacting with an environment~\citep{sutton2018reinforcement}.
 The agent seeks to maximize a cumulative reward signal received in response to its actions.
 By maximizing this objective, the agent learns a policy that dictates its behavior within the environment.
-However, in many real-world applications, one needs to design the reward function to precisely define the target behavior.
-In these scenarios, designing a suitable reward function becomes a key challenge practitioners must address in order to train an agent effectively.
-Since the agent aims to maximize the reward, any misalignment between the reward and the agent's intended actions can lead to undesirable behaviors.
-In the extreme case, this misalignment can lead to ``reward hacking"~\cite{skalse2022defining} where the agent successfully maximizes the reward without achieving the desired goal.
+However, in many real-world applications, one needs to design the reward function so that it precisely defines the target behavior.
+In these scenarios, designing a suitable reward function becomes a key challenge that practitioners must address in order to train an agent with the desired behavior.
+This problem was expressed in \cite{dewey2014reinforcement} as the \emph{The Reward Engineering Principle:} ``As reinforcement-learning-based AI systems become more general and autonomous, the design of reward mechanisms that elicit desired behaviours becomes both more important and more difficult.''\\

+Since the agent aims to maximize the reward, any misalignment between the reward and the agent’s intended actions can lead to undesirable outcomes.
+In extreme cases, this misalignment can lead to ``reward hacking''~\cite{skalse2022defining}, where the agent successfully maximizes the reward without achieving the desired goal.
 For instance, in \cite{openai_faulty_reward_functions}, the authors described a scenario where an agent, trained on the CoastRunners boat racing game learned unwanted behavior.
 The agent repeatedly knocked out targets in an infinite loop to maximize rewards without ever completing the race.
-Hence, a crucial element in RL is the design of an effective reward function.
-This is essential to ensure that agents, trained to maximize this reward, learn the desired behavior, especially when designing agents for operation within complex real-world environments.
+Hence, a crucial element in RL is the design of an effective reward function to ensure that agents, trained to maximize this reward, learn the desired behavior, especially when designing agents for operation within complex real-world environments.